vkopli/gtsam_vio/README.md

 ## Instructions to Visualize

-visualize estimated camera pose and 3D locations of features in world frame
+To visualize the estimated camera pose and 3D locations of features in the world frame, run the following command:
 - rviz rviz -d ~/catkin_ws/src/legged_vio/rviz/rviz_tf_features_config.rviz